one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 9. Once Active Directory is installed your virtual machine will restart.

-## Task 3 - Connect to the Domain Controller and create a user account
+## Exercise 3 - Connect to the Domain Controller and create a user account

 1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect**.